RELATES TO: KRS 18A.030(2), 18A.110, 26 U.S.C. 501(c)(3)

 (d) Special leave or other leave with or without pay.

 Section 7.
 Telecommuting.
-(1) Telecommuting shall be a work arrangement where a selected state employee is allowed to perform the normal duties and responsibilities of his position through the use of computer or telecommunications at home or another place apart from the employee's usual work station.
+(1) Telecommuting shall be a work arrangement in which a selected state employee is allowed to perform the normal duties and responsibilities of his position through the use of computer or telecommunications at home or another place apart from the employee's usual work station.

 (2) An appointing authority may establish a telecommuting program for all or any part of the agency.